 Code of Conduct – Horizons I & II

 Questions– Horizons II

-The annual tuition is $500 for both Horizons I and II and $600 for Horizons III, which includes housing, food, all instructional materials, and costs for any field trips.
+The annual tuition is $550 for both Horizons I and II and includes housing, food, all instructional materials, and costs for any field trips.
 Travel to and from the program is not included in the tuition.

 EXCEPTION: Schools and agencies who indicate they are covering tuition for an accepted student should fill out the Vendor Payment Form (included in the acceptance packet) to arrange payment.
 If the school or agency is using a purchase order, they will not be required to meet the pre-program payment deadline and will be invoiced.
 They will need to submit a copy of the purchase order and the purchase order number with the Vendor Payment Form and by the deadline date of May 23, 2014.

 Clarkson University, Potsdam, NY

 Participants reside two in a room in a Clarkson University dormitory.
 Female program personnel live on the dormitory floors with the participants.
 Meals, classes and recreation are held in Clarkson facilities.

 This is a full immersion program with fun and engaging activities ongoing at all times.
 Participants are not permitted to leave campus or move about campus alone and are under supervision at all times.Photo Gallery